deadlydude13/PowershellTemplate/README.md

 # PowerShell Project Template

-This is a template for organizing and structuring PowerShell projects.
+This is a template for learning, organizing and structuring PowerShell projects.
 It provides a starting point with best practices for directory structure, documentation, and coding standards.

 ## Features